Package 'iotables'

 employment

-Employment in the sector in Croatia, not in thousands!
+Employment in the sector (absolute values, not in thousands).

 See Also